eic/Singularity/OSX_installationguide.md

 MacBook-Pro-145:singularity-vm Joe$ vagrant ssh
 ```

-Now you are back in the VM, and should have the necessary tools to actually go and download the sPHENIX framework and run simulations.
+Now you are back in the VM, and should have the necessary tools to actually go and download the EIC Fun4All framework and run simulations.

-## Step 3: Install sPHENIX software in the VM
+## Step 3: Install EIC software in the VM

-Now you can get the sPHENIX software, which basically follows Jin's instructions from the original [github](https://github.com/sPHENIX-Collaboration/singularity) README.md page.
+Now you can get the EIC software, which basically follows Jin's instructions from the original [github](https://github.com/eic/Singularity) README.md page.

 ```
-vagrant@vagrant:~$ git clone git@github.com:sPHENIX-Collaboration/Singularity.git
+vagrant@vagrant:~$ git clone https://github.com/eic/Singularity.git
 vagrant@vagrant:~$ cd Singularity/
 ```
-Run the download/update script which gets the latest build libraries from the sPHENIX repo.
+Run the download/update script which gets the latest build libraries from the EIC repo.
 If this is your first time running it, it will take a while (10-20 min) as it downloads about 10 GB of stuff to the VM

 ```
 ./updatebuild.sh
 ```

-Now start a singularity container, which will actually be the place where you can get the sPHENIX environment:
+Now start a singularity container, which will actually be the place where you can get the EIC Fun4All environment:

 ```
-vagrant@vagrant:~$ singularity shell -B cvmfs:/cvmfs cvmfs/sphenix.sdcc.bnl.gov/singularity/rhic_sl7_ext.simg
+vagrant@vagrant:~$ singularity shell -B cvmfs:/cvmfs cvmfs/eic.opensciencegrid.org/singularity/rhic_sl7_ext.simg
 ```

-Run the sPHENIX setup script, and you should be in business
+Run the eic setup script, and you should be in business

 ```
-Singularity rhic_sl7_ext.simg:~/Singularity> source /opt/sphenix/core/bin/sphenix_setup.sh -n
+Singularity rhic_sl7_ext.simg:~/Singularity> source /cvmfs/eic.opensciencegrid.org/x8664_sl7/opt/fun4all/core/bin/eic_setup.sh -n
 ```

 Now you can download e.g. the git macros repo and run some simulations.
 If you are doing this on your local laptop, you will likely be limited by memory consumption (e.g. I only have 8GB RAM total to disperse between my own laptop and the VM running the simulations, which can be memory heavy).
-4 GB of RAM should cover most sPHENIX simulations; events with HIJING embedding can be substantially larger, though.
+4 GB of RAM should cover most EIC simulations; events with HIJING embedding can be substantially larger, though.

 ```
-Singularity rhic_sl7_ext.simg:~/Singularity> mkdir git Singularity rhic_sl7_ext.simg:~/Singularity> cd git Singularity rhic_sl7_ext.simg:~/Singularity> git clone git@github.com:sPHENIX-Collaboration/macros.git
+Singularity rhic_sl7_ext.simg:~/Singularity> mkdir git Singularity rhic_sl7_ext.simg:~/Singularity> cd git Singularity rhic_sl7_ext.simg:~/Singularity> git clone https://github.com/eic/fun4all_macros.git
-Singularity rhic_sl7_ext.simg:~/Singularity> cd macros/macros/g4simulations/
+Singularity rhic_sl7_ext.simg:~/Singularity> cd fun4all_macros/macros/g4simulations/
-Singularity rhic_sl7_ext.simg:~/Singularity> root -b -l Fun4All_G4_sPHENIX.C
+Singularity rhic_sl7_ext.simg:~/Singularity> root -b -l Fun4All_G4_EICDetector.C
 ```